KevinOConnor/humidwifi/docs/Firmware.md

 if they wish.
 While the device is powered and running, use a multimeter to measure the actual voltage across the battery terminals.
-Compare this voltage with the voltage reported by the software and update the 'Voltage scale' parameter in the "menuconfig" tool accordingly.
+Compare this voltage with the voltage reported by the software and update the `Voltage scale` parameter in the "menuconfig" tool accordingly.

 Over-the-air flash